ragatgen/kubectl-top-plugin/README.md

-This plugin is on golan base code, if golan is not installed then you have to go troue the installation instructions here https://go.dev/doc/install
+This plugin is on golang base code, if golang is not installed then you have to go troue the installation instructions here https://go.dev/doc/install

+Or do

+sudo apt update

+sudo apt install -y golang

+go version

+Plugin installations

 kubectl-top-plugin